-Miles Barton has been professionally evaluating, researching and cataloguing a wealth of art and antiques for over twenty-five years.
-More recently as an independent dealer, he has concentrated on old master pictures, largely portraiture.
-He has made a number of discoveries in this field some of which are now with national and international collections, such as the Garrick Club, London; Bibliothèque Nationale de France, Paris and the Heeresgeschichtliches Museum, Vienna.
+Miles Barton has been professionally evaluating, researching and cataloguing a wealth of art and antiques for over thirty years.
+For the last twenty years he has focused on traditional pictures, largely portraiture and ‘old masters’.
+He has made a number of discoveries in this field some of which are now with national and international collections, such as the British Museum, London; Bibliothèque Nationale de France, Paris and the Heeresgeschichtliches Museum, Vienna.
 He has advised auction houses, public and private galleries, and has written on matters associated with British history and art.

 Graduating with a History & Art degree he first joined Phillips Auctioneers and several years later became a senior specialist with Sotheby’s in central London.
 During this time he travelled extensively meeting with collectors, assessing items and advising on the advantages of buying and selling within the London art market, helping to create a number of headline auctions as a result.
 From this he went on to be part of team that advised and analysed the market for an online fine art information company as it established its web presence.

-He is a member and supporter of The Georgian Group, Highgate Literary & Scientific Institute, British Society of Eighteenth Century Studies and the Walpole Society, amongst others.
+He is a member and supporter of The Georgian Group and the Walpole Society, amongst others.

 Film and T.V period productions as historical researcher: